dwittenberg2008/epoxy-resin-wood/docs/index.md

 # Troubleshooting

  * What to do if you get micro bubbles in the top coat?
- A. Sand/router it down and re-pour a thin coat over the top
+ 1. Sand/router it down and re-pour a thin coat over the top

  * What to do if you didn't pour enough and it shrinks down?
- A. Pour another coat over top (should you do this as soon as possible or wait?)
+ 1. Pour another coat over top (should you do this as soon as possible or wait?)